Share on Facebook

 Steps to Take After an Accident

-2. Take pictures of your injuries, the vehicle, and the accident scene
+2. Take photos of your injuries, the vehicle, and the accident scene

 3. Write down witness names and phone numbers

-5. Don’t talk to the defendant’s insurance company
+5. Do not talk to the driver’s insurance company

 6. Contact an experienced personal injury attorney